Bigger Tax Refund Than Expected?

 Watch Out for This One Too

 If your spouse is employed and earning wages (or has self-employment income) it is possible that you could exceed $250,000 in wages for the year and become subject to an additional 0.9% Medicare (ObamaCare) surtax.
 Depending on how the wages are distributed, your employer may not take any additional withholding for this tax that you will owe.
 Be ready for that.
 By the way, the tax still applies if you’re the only wage earner.
-It is just that your employer will start the additional withholding when your income reaches $200,000 (even though you need $250,000 in wages to be subject to the tax if you are married).
+It is just that your employer will start the additional withholding when your wages reach $200,000 (even though you need $250,000 in wages to be subject to the tax if you are married).

 Taxes Will Surprise You After Retirement